 Fire protection systems include fire alarms, automatic fire detection, and fire suppression systems.
-The system is thus a threefold knowledge base that goes beyond mere fire safety measures courses that are most likely going to be delivered by non-technical people to non-technical organization stuff.
+The system is thus a threefold knowledge base that goes beyond mere fire safety measures courses that are most likely going to be delivered by non-technical people to non-technical organization staff.

-Kenvision Techniks’ Fire Alarm Installation course is aimed at individuals who want to pursue a career in the fire alarm industry as a fire alarm engineer, designer, fire alarm sales person and other fire alarm related occupations.
+Kenvision Techniks’ Fire Alarm Installation course is aimed at individuals who want to pursue a career in the fire alarm industry as a fire alarm engineer, designer, fire alarm salesperson, and other fire alarm-related occupations.

 During our Fire Alarm Installation course, you will learn a range of industrial fire alarm panels and associated components.
-You will learn how the devices fit into the system, how they function and the way in which they should be configured, connected and tested.
+You will learn how the devices fit into the system, how they function, and the way in which they should be configured, connected, and tested.

 On-going assessments ensure that you are able to meet the objectives of the course.